Viasat Internet in New Mexico at a Glance

 Viasat provides near-100% coverage across New Mexico through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in New Mexico that has a clear view of the southern sky.
 This includes the Navajo Nation, Pueblo communities, rural Catron County, and the boot heel region, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 For New Mexico specifically, satellite coverage is particularly beneficial given the state's high desert mesas, Rio Grande Valley, and the southern Rocky Mountains.
-Homes in the Navajo Nation, Pueblo communities, rural Catron County, and the boot heel region that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in the Navajo Nation, Pueblo communities, rural Catron County.
+The boot heel region that have waited years for cable or fiber can get connected immediately with Viasat.
 Ranchers near the Gila Wilderness and residents of remote mesa communities can access the modern internet through Viasat's satellite network.

 Viasat New Mexico FAQ